CogSP/Yolov8-Car-Detection/notebooks/README.md

+For evaluate our model we have used the IoU metric.

 ### Intersection over Union

 IoU is a quantitative metric used to evaluate the alignment between ground-truth and predicted boxes.
 It is calculated by dividing the area of overlap between the two boxes by the area of their union.
 A higher IoU indicates a more accurate prediction.